Lab 4

 Template

-You should be able to modify the Lab 3 Quarto template available on our 432-data page to help you do this Lab.
+You should be able to modify any of the first three Lab templates available on our 432-data page to help you do this Lab.
+Feel encouraged to try a different HTML theme if you like, maybe yeti or spacelab or materia.

 Our Best Advice